Alchemist-X/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 ### UTXO Model

+How do you track ownership in a system without accounts?
+Bitcoin takes a radically different approach from traditional banking by using an **Unspent Transaction Output (UTXO) model**.

+Think of it like physical cash in your wallet.
+Instead of having a single account balance, you have individual bills of different denominations—a $20, two $5s, and some $1s.
+When you buy something for $7, you might use a $5 and two $1s, getting back change if needed.

-Bitcoin uses an **Unspent Transaction Output (UTXO) model** rather than an account-based system like a traditional bank.
-Instead of a single balance, a user's wallet holds a collection of UTXOs, which are like individual digital coins of varying amounts.
-When a user sends bitcoin, their wallet selects UTXOs as inputs, consumes them, and creates new UTXOs as outputs—one for the recipient and another as "change" back to the sender.
+Bitcoin works similarly.
+Instead of a single balance, your wallet holds a collection of UTXOs—individual digital "coins" of varying amounts.
+When you send bitcoin, your wallet selects UTXOs as inputs, consumes them entirely, and creates new UTXOs as outputs: one for the recipient and another as "change" back to you.

 This model enhances privacy by encouraging the use of new addresses for change outputs and offers potential scalability benefits by allowing parallel transaction processing.
 Full nodes are responsible for tracking the entire network's **UTXO set**, which is the complete collection of all spendable outputs available for future transactions.

-**Bitcoin Script** locks and unlocks UTXOs with a simple, stack-based language (e.g., P2PKH, P2WPKH, P2TR). **Timelocks** (nLockTime, nSequence/CSV) and CLTV enable contracts like Lightning channels, vaults, and escrow.
-[BIP65/68/112/113]
+**Bitcoin Script** is a simple programming language that locks and unlocks UTXOs using different address types. **Timelocks** allow transactions to be delayed until a specific time or block height, enabling more complex contracts like Lightning channels, vaults, and escrow arrangements.

 ### Transaction Structure and Prioritization

+Once you understand how UTXOs work, the next question is: how do transactions actually get processed?
 A Bitcoin transaction consists of **inputs** (the UTXOs being spent) and **outputs** (the new UTXOs being created).
-Once broadcast, a transaction enters the **mempool**, a waiting area for unconfirmed transactions.
-Miners select transactions from the mempool to build the next block.
+Once broadcast, transactions enter the **mempool**—think of it as a waiting room for unconfirmed transactions.

-Because block space is limited, an economic, incentive-based **fee market** emerges for transaction ordering.
-Miners prioritize transactions based on the highest **fee rate**, measured in satoshis per vbyte (sats/vB; a satoshi is the smallest unit of bitcoin—1 BTC = 100,000,000 satoshis, often shortened to "sats").
-A high fee rate makes a transaction more likely to be included in the next block, ensuring block space is allocated to those who value it most.

-Users can fee-bump with **Child-Pays-for-Parent (CPFP)**.
-Ongoing policy work on package relay improves relay of related transactions to make fee-bumping more reliable.
+Here's where economics comes into play.
+Since each block has limited space, miners must choose which transactions to include.
+They naturally prioritize transactions that pay the highest **fee rate**, measured in satoshis per virtual byte (sats/vB).
+A satoshi is the smallest unit of bitcoin—there are 100 million satoshis in one bitcoin.

+This creates a **fee market** where users essentially bid for block space.
+Need your transaction confirmed quickly during network congestion?
+Pay a higher fee rate.
+Can wait?
+Pay less and wait for a quieter period.

+Users can also use **Child-Pays-for-Parent (CPFP)** to boost stuck transactions by creating a new transaction that spends from the unconfirmed one with a higher fee rate, incentivizing miners to include both.

 ### Address Types and Formats